 Without volunteers there’d be no bi support services out there.
-From the formation of the London Bi Group in 1981 to the latest hot-off-the-presses copy of BCN, from bisexual boardgaming in Leeds to the bi drop-in at Unity Centre in Swansea, just about every “bi thing” you have ever heard of is run on a shoestring by people who do it for love rather than money.
+From the formation of the London Bi Group in 1981 to the latest hot-off-the-presses copy of BCN, from bisexual boardgaming in Leeds to Manchester’s bi-talky-space meetings yards from Canal Street, most “bi things” you have ever heard of is run on a shoestring by people who do it for love rather than money.

 To some people, “bisexual activism” sounds hard, something for a confident few.
 But it’s not so difficult to get involved in bisexual volunteering: